PyHAT-stack/web-async-patterns/README.md

-# Proof of concept: Streaming HTML in Django
+# Proof of concept: Streaming HTML with Python

 Inspired by Taylor Hunt's incredible explanation of how he turned [a slow Fortune 20 webapp into a snappy experience, even on a cheap Android phone](https://dev.to/tigt/making-the-worlds-fastest-website-and-other-mistakes-56na), I made this repo to show the current capability of Django to render streaming HTML.